 Posted October 21, 2019 in New Arrivals

-Our critically endangered, twin Amur leopard cubs, born on the 9th September, are now exploring their outside enclosure and visitors may be lucky to catch a glimpse of them.
+Our critically endangered, twin Amur leopard cubs, born on the 9th September, continue to grow healthy and strong and are now exploring their outside enclosure PLUS they’ve recently been named as it is confirmed we have 1 male and 1 female!

-At 9 days old the leopard cubs opened their eyes and since that time they have been exploring their private cubbing den and off show area as their strength, coordination and confidence grew.
+At 9 days old the leopard cubs opened their eyes and spent time exploring their private cubbing den and off show area as their strength, coordination and confidence grew.

-At just a little shy of 6 weeks of age they took the next step and emerged into the outside enclosure; they have been exploring all the areas they can although mum Esra is still a little unsure about giving them free rein and is returning them back to their private cubbing den when she feels the time is right therefore viewing of these delightful cubs is not guaranteed.
+At just a little shy of 6 weeks of age they took the next step and emerged into the outside enclosure; exploring all the areas they could!
+Mum Esra was a little unsure about giving them free rein just yet, still returning them back to their private cubbing den when she feels the time is right.

 We are politely asking that visitors remain as quiet as possible whilst viewing the leopards and not to use any flash photography.